Curved Koszul duality of algebras over unital versions of binary operads: Application: symplectic Poisson n -algebras

-Note that if all the variables $x_{i}$ had degree zero then this would isomorphic to the algebra $A_{PL}(\Delta^{r}) \otimes_{\Q} \R$ of piecewise real polynomial forms on $\Delta^{r}$.
+Note that if all the variables $y_k$ had degree zero then this would be isomorphic to the algebra $A_{PL}(\Delta^{r}) \otimes_{\Q} \R$ of piecewise polynomial real forms on $\Delta^{r}$.
 There is an isomorphism (up to a degree shift and reversal) given by: